DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 * a school or group of schools (sometimes referred to as school-led training, or an apprenticeship)
 * [Teach First](https://www.teachfirst.org.uk/) (a charitable organisation)

-Some providers are ‘accredited’ – this means they've been given permission by the Department for Education (DfE) to run teacher training courses.
+Some providers are ‘accredited’ – this means they've been approved by the Department for Education (DfE) to run teacher training courses.

 Providers who have not been accredited can also run courses if they're in a partnership with an organisation that has.
 For example, you might see a school running a course that has a university as their ‘accredited provider’.